rvennam/ambient-multicluster-workshop/README.md

 This command creates a bootstrap token that will be used by the VM to authenticate with the mesh.

+#### Step 2:SSH into the VM

+ssh into the VM before proceeding to the next step.

-#### Step 2: Set the Bootstrap Token
+#### Step 3: Set the Bootstrap Token

-Extract the token generated in the previous step and set it as an environment variable:
+SSH into the VM Extract the token generated in the previous step and set it as an environment variable:

 ```bash
 export BOOTSTRAP_TOKEN=<set from previous command>